Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 Stars vs. Kraken Betting Trends

-- Seattle has played 53 games this season with over 5.5 goals.
+- Dallas and its opponent have combined to score more than 5.5 goals in 45 of 90 games this season.

-- The Stars are 18-6 this season when favored on the moneyline.
+- The Stars have won 75.0% of their games when favored on the moneyline this season (18-6).

 - The Kraken have been the underdog 21 times this season, and upset their opponent in eight, or 38.1%, of those games.

-- Seattle has won eight of its 14 games when it is the underdog by +120 or longer on the moneyline.
+- Seattle has a record of 8-6 in games when sportsbooks list the team at +120 or longer on the moneyline.

 Stars Player Props